How To Have Great Sex After MenopauseLast updated April 14, 2019

-The sex industry caters to infinite tastes when talking lube, so why not take this time to become a lube-connoisseur… just like when you were 30 looking for the perfect facial cream, this is your chance to find the best product for your vagina because, after all, it’s your most precious body part!
+The sex industry caters to infinite tastes when talking lube, so why not take this time to become a lube-connoisseur… just like when you were 30 looking for the perfect facial cream, this is your chance to find the best product for your vagina – it’s no less precious after all!

 It’s really important that you choose a lube that is kind to your skin, has the best ingredients and will give you the desired result.
-Now the fun starts… try out every type of lube you can, and think about all the sexy occasions you could use them for; from silky, to flavoured, to sensitising, to repairing… there’s a lube for that!
+Now the fun stars.
+Try out every type of lube you can, and think about all the sexy occasions you could use them for; whether it’s silky, to flavoured, to sensitising, to repairing, there’s a lube for that!

 Tip #4: Love Your New Body